drumnation/react-native-cross-platform-responsive-dimensions/readme.md

 });
 ```

-3. Use **crossPlatformDevice(iosPhone, iosTablet, androidPhone, androidTablet)** for the same cross platform ease, but without the responsive scaling, put anything you want into the method and use it like a switch.
+3. Use **crossPlatformDevice(iosPhone, iosTablet, androidPhone, androidTablet)** for the same cross platform ease, but without the responsive scaling.

+    Put anything you want into the method and use it like a switch.

 ```html
 <Image